literat/literat/src/posts/2021-03-05-renovate-your-dependencies/index.md

 ## Renovate Your Dependencies

-[Renovate][renovate] is CLI tool written in Javascript and there is also npm package and docker image provided.
+[Renovate][renovate] is command line tool written in JavaScript and there is also npm package and docker image provided.
 It is best suited for our needs.
 Configuration is simple and straightforward.
 And after the first run it prepare onboarding pull-request to a provided repository with the needed configuration file for a project.